THREE SUMMER GRANT OPPORTUNITIES

 To be eligible:

-• Applicants should be a current undergraduate student (or group of students) at Gettysburg College.
+- Applicants must be a current undergraduate student (or group of students) at Gettysburg College.

-• All projects MUST be completed during the summer of 2024.
+- All projects must be completed during the summer of 2025.

-• Graduating seniors ARE eligible if they plan to complete their projects during the summer of 2024.
+- Graduating seniors are eligible if they plan to complete their projects during the summer of 2025.

-• It is up to interested students to define what a "social justice project" might be.
+- It is up to interested students to define what a "social justice project" might be.
 We hope to encourage creativity, innovation, and entrepreneurship.
-Projects may be undertaken anywhere and as grassroots as desired, including in the U.S.
+Projects may be undertaken anywhere in the world, including in the U.S.

 To apply: